Mdot-com/Mdot-com.github.io/index.md

   <h3>Universal Wind Behavior across the HR Diagram</h3>
   <img src="/assets/images/red_supergiant_kink.png" alt="RSG wind kink">
   <p>
-    Vink and Sabhahit (2023) identified a universal “wind kink” at the transition from optically thin to thick winds.
-Applied to red supergiants, this new RSG mass-loss prescription naturally reproduces the Humphreys‑Davidson limit and resolves long-standing supernova evolution issues :contentReference[oaicite:3]{index=3}.
+    <a href="/publications/#vink2023rsg">Vink and Sabhahit (2023)</a> identified a universal “wind kink” at the transition from optically thin to thick winds.
+Applied to red supergiants, this new RSG mass-loss prescription naturally reproduces the Humphreys‑Davidson limit and resolves long-standing supernova evolution issues.
   </p>
 </div>